gchwier/zephyr/scripts/pylib/pytest-twister-ext/README.rst

   pip install .

-Installation the project in editable mode:
+Installation of the project in editable mode:

 .. code-block:: sh